Elerir/NV-Broadcast-Autotoggle/README.md

 ## What it does
-- Auto enable Nvidia Broadcast Denoising when Discord starts (more accurately, when the Update discord process starts)
+- Auto enable Nvidia Broadcast Denoising when Discord or Zoom starts
-- Auto disable Nvidia Broadcast Denoising when Discord is closed OR if Discord is not running (check every 15mn, to make sure denoising is actually off if discord is not running)
+- Auto disable Nvidia Broadcast Denoising when Discord or Zoom is closed OR if Discord AND Zoom are not running (check every 15mn, to make sure denoising is actually off if Discord and zoom are not running)

 ## How to install